zainhas/weaviatedemo/README.md

    <img src="images/term1.png">

 6. You can now navigate to the Local URL where your demo app is launched.
+You will need to provide the same weaviate cluster name to connect to it.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+7. Enter topics to query COVID related publication with.
+You can even expand the articles to read thier abstracts!

 <!-- FILES INCLUDED -->
 ## Files Included